statespacedev/starid/README.md

 thanks to [jetbrains](https://www.jetbrains.com/) for their support [![](https://gitlab.com/noahhsmith/starid/raw/master/docs/images/jetbrains.svg)](https://www.jetbrains.com/)

-220320 preparing for working container-based. on a new ubuntu20 install and ran into a problem after installing eigen3 like so
+220320 preparing for working container-based. on a new ubuntu20 install and ran into a problem after installing eigen3

     sudo apt install libeigen3-dev